IBM/varnish-operator/README.md

 By default, deploying a Varnish directly as a Deployment into Kubernetes is not immediately useful because the VCL must have IP addresses for its backends.
 The only obvious way to get an IP address is via a Kubernetes Service, but that Service already acts as a load balancer to the Deployment it backs, which means undefined behavior from the Varnish perspective, and adds an extra network hop.
 Thus, trying to use Varnish in a regular deployment is unproductive.

-Instead, the VarnishService operator manages the deployment of your Varnish, filling in the IP addresses of the pods for you, and manages the required infrastructure.
-The operator itself is made up of 2 components:
+Instead, the VarnishService operator manages the required infrastructure of your varnish, including the deployment, filling in the IP addresses of the pods for you.
+The operator is made up of 4 components:

-**CustomResourceDefinition**: the actual "VarnishService", that acts in the same way that a Service resource does, except with an added Varnish layer between the Service and the Deployment it backs.
+**CustomResourceDefinition**: the actual "VarnishService" resource, that acts in the same way that a Service resource does, except with an added Varnish layer between the Service and the Deployment it backs.
 You would define a resource of Kind "VarnishService", and specify all the regular specs for a Service, plus some new fields that control how many Varnish instances you want, how much memory/cpu they get, and other relevant information for the Varnish cluster.

 **Controller**: The controller is an application deployed into your cluster that knows how to react to the VarnishService CustomResource.
 Meaning, this application watches for new or changed VarnishServices and handles the actual underlying infrastructure.
 That means it must be running at all times in the cluster, although it lives in its own namespace away from your application.

+**Varnish**: Of course, there will be a cluster of Varnishes.
+Currently, only Varnish version 6.1.1 is supported, but more versions will be supported in the future.

+**K-Watcher**: K-watcher is a sidecar to every Varnish node that monitors the backends and updates the Varnish VCL whenever it notices a change to the pod IP addresses.

 ## Kubernetes Version Requirement